cobaltians/plugins/Webservices/README.md

 **storeValue and storedValueForKey** :

 Cobalt is storing cache data into NSUserDefault on iOS and into SharedPreferences for Android.
-These two methos on the native side are overridable to change the way data is stored.
+These two methods on the native side are overridable to change the way data is stored.

 * storeValue takes the storageKey and the data and should store the data somewhere
 * storedValueForKey takes the storageKey string as parameter and returns the data from somewhere

 if data or storageKey is null, those functions are not called by the Cobalt plugin

+**handleError**

+This method on the native side is overridable to change the way errors are handled.